AZDOPS/AZDOPS/README.md

 # AZDevOPS
-Functions for managing Azure DevOps
+Functions for managing Azure DevOps using PowerShell